Manifesto · Monochronicle

 The Greatest Public Art Creates Value

 Prosperity, as we use it, is not a variable to be optimized.
-It is the compound evidence that Place, People, Purpose, Process, Product, Price, Publishing, Planning, and Pace were all taken seriously.
+It is the compound evidence that Place, People, Purpose, Process, Product, Price, Production, Promotion, Planning, and Pace were all taken seriously.
 It is what a program leaves behind when it does everything else right.